 Our espresso blends of whole bean coffees are immediately packed in bags using the latest valve technology.
 While our filter coffees are taken from the roaster and freshly ground and packed fresh into portion packs– each filter coffee has its own unique grind setting to ensure that its best flavour characteristics are reproduced.

-All our packs are dated with the time and date of roasting, as freshness is so important.
-We recommend that you consume our whole bean coffees and our filter coffees within 4 months from date of roasting to enjoy them at their best.
+All our packs are dated with the time and date of roasting, as freshness is so important to us.
+We recommend that you consume our coffee beans within 4 months from date of roasting to enjoy them at their best.